Lavlen/sneakers-quiz/README.md

 # Credits
 ## Code
-A portion of the code for the web site was taken from [here](https://www.youtube.com/playlist?list=PLJAFEg3vkcQN6NGwzI0KX_ZC6dLQjkfeU) and modified.
+Though significant changes were made to the code the idea and majority of the code was taken from [here](https://www.youtube.com/playlist?list=PLJAFEg3vkcQN6NGwzI0KX_ZC6dLQjkfeU) and modified.

 ## Media